Despite all the great places that our State Marker System represents we've come away feeling that there's tons more to be desired.

 Simply ...

 If we were unable to articulate a culturally impactful and historically accurate description of a proposed marker, the idea was cut.
-All of the plaque descriptions that we've articulated were carefully crafted to cultivate thought and inclusion with a changing demographic in mind.
+All of the plaque descriptions that we've included were carefully crafted to cultivate thought and inclusion with a changing demographic in mind.

 STAGE